 CERTIFYING SMALL FORESTS

-Supporting small and community producers to become FSC certified
+Supporting smallholders and communities to become FSC certified

 We certify forests big and small

-To reduce certification costs even further, small and community producers that qualify as small in terms of area or low-intensity in terms of harvest can also form a group.
-Group certification makes it easier for small forest owners to become FSC certified, as it enables group members to share certification costs among themselves, reducing the cost and workload for each member related to achieving and maintaining an FSC certificate.
+To reduce certification costs and workload, FSC certificate holders can also form a group.
+Group certification makes it easier particularly for smallholders to become FSC certified, as it enables group members to share certification costs among themselves, reducing the cost and workload for each member related to achieving and maintaining an FSC certificate.
 Learn more about FSC group certification.

 Additional guides and Resources